On tameness of zonoids: Proof of Theorem .

-Since $\tilde{\psi}_{p,e,i}$ is tame, and the characteristic functions of the intervals $(a_i, a_{i+1})$ are tame, we can express this condition as a first order formula involving only tame objects, therefore (i) is a tame condition.
+Since $\tilde{\psi}_{p,e,i}$ is constructible, and the characteristic functions of the intervals $(a_i, a_{i+1})$ are also constructible, we can express this condition as a first order formula involving only constructible objects, therefore (i) is definable in $\Rae$.